mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 The headquarters is in a 50-storey office tower in Uthevagogha City with shared tenancy.
-Ongozzaen Arms occupies the top 10 floors, with a data centre located on floor 47, although access to the required information should be available from any terminal within the office space.
+Ongozzaen Arms occupies the top 10 floors, with a data center located on floor 47, although access to the required information should be available from any terminal within the office space.
 Electromagnetic shielding prevents remote access to any of the secure terminals.